Owner, Luxury Lotus Spa

 Owner, Jorgie, Inc.

 Jorgie Inc. is a service-based company that supports and serves introvert and ambivert entrepreneurs by helping them use relationship building and authentic connections to increase their sales and grow their business.
 At the height of the pandemic, Jorgie Franks-Bell lost all but two of her clients because her major source of income was generated from in-person events.
 Under the guidance of TBWBC team, she focused on pivoting her business into new revenue streams which resulted in an increase in her sales from $1,500 to $6,000 per month.
-The Tampa Bay Women’s Business Centre provided Ms. Franks-Bell with excellent branding guidance and assisted her with the application process for the EIDL and PPP loans.
+With the help of the Tampa Bay WBC CARES program, Ms. Franks-Bell was provided with excellent branding guidance and assisted her with the application process for the EIDL and PPP loans.

 Owner, V-Line Spa

 Nichole Lancaster is the owner of VLine Women.
 Prior to Covid, all of her sales were from retail locations.
 The pandemic caused a steep decline in her retail sales due to the closure of spas which carried her line of products.
 She contacted the Tampa Bay Women’s Business Centre to help her pivot and launch an e-commerce line.
 Most of her sales were from retail locations and she needed to transition online.
-With the help of her coach from the Tampa Bay Women’s Business Centre, she applied for the EIDL loan and received $29,000 and the PPP loan, which she received $9,000.
+With the help of her business coach from the Tampa Bay Women’s Business Centre, she applied for the EIDL loan and received $29,000 and the PPP loan, which she received $9,000.
 Her business coach also helped her with goal setting, timelines and accountability to her business goals.
+Nichole is grateful to the Tampa Bay WBC CARES program for helping her to navigate her business during the pandemic.

 Owner, Total Compass Care, LLC